baochip/bao-vscode-ext/CONTRIBUTING.md

 ---

-## Security & Dependency Checks (Required)

-Before submitting a PR, **you must run**:

-    npm audit

-- If high/critical issues exist and cannot be addressed, add a note in your PR describing:
-  - Which advisories are outstanding
-  - Why they can’t be upgraded/fixed yet
-  - Any mitigations (e.g., indirect dev-only deps, awaiting upstream fix)

-PRs that ignore unresolved **high/critical** findings will be blocked.

----

 ## Submitting a PR

 **Required Checklist**
 - [ ] Code builds and runs in the Extension Development Host
 - [ ] You verified the flows you touched (manual checks)
-- [ ] You ran `npm audit` and addressed issues or documented why not
 - [ ] PR description explains **what changed** and **why**
 - [ ] Screenshots/Videos for UI changes (if applicable)